wuzhengy/gpsCalibration/functionRequests.md

         If you are an engineer, we recommend that you ues professional version.

+    2.3 Update to ROS package

+        Data flow and calculation nodes in alpha version are controlled by python script, which will be updated to a package in ROS.

-    2.3 Preprocess of point cloud data
+    2.4 Preprocess of point cloud data

-    2.4 Calibration of lidar, IMU and GPS
+    2.5 Calibration of lidar, IMU and GPS

-    2.5 SLAM methods in different scenes
+    2.6 SLAM methods in different scenes